 Indeed, government authorities require the use of isokinetic stack sampling methods.
-To that effect, only an even flow will comply to this requirement.
-Such a flow profile will show parallel flow lines of equal speeds.
-The flow will only be recognized as such if actual of flow lines are within ± 20% of the average speed.
-Also, the ratio between maximum and minimum speeds cannot be greater than 3:1.
+Only an even flow will comply to this requirement; the presence of cyclonic flow and flow inversion is not permitted.
+A flow will be recognized as isokinetic if the average deviation from the mean velocity is within ± 20% and if the ratio of the maximum flow to the minimum flow does not exceed 3:1.

-However, in some cases an isokinetic sample is not possible, such as when a non conventional stacks is at work.
-For example, this will occur when the stack height is not enough to create a turbulent flow.
-In this case study, the work was equiped with a short stack that had three independant inlets, which led to the formation of vortices instead of am isokinetic profile.
-Here, isokinetic sampling was not possible.
+However, in some cases, an isokinetic sample is not possible, such as when a non-conventional stack is used.
+For example, this will occur when the stack is too short and when the flow is turbulent.
+In this case study, the plant has a short stack provided with three independent gas inlets that create a vortex instead of an isokinetic profile.

 Stack flow modeling